Colburn School: Campus

 The Colburn School's main building was designed by the architectural firm Hardy Holzman Pfeiffer Associates.
-It includes the Lloyd Wright designed studio of Jascha Heifetz.
-Originally situated in Heifetz's backyard, it was saved from demolition and rebuilt on the second floor of the school's Grand Avenue building.
-Also located in the building is Zipper Hall, a concert venue that hosts both professional and student performances throughout the year.
-The Los Angeles Philharmonic and Los Angeles Chamber Orchestra have both performed chamber music concerts at the venue.
+It includes the Lloyd Wright-designed studio of Jascha Heifetz.
+Originally in Heifetz's backyard, it was saved from demolition and rebuilt on the second floor of the school's Grand Avenue building.
+Also in the building is Zipper Hall, which hosts both professional and student performances throughout the year.
+The Los Angeles Philharmonic and Los Angeles Chamber Orchestra have both performed chamber music concerts there.

 In 2016, the Colburn School bought an outdoor parking lot on the corner of 2nd and Olive Streets for $33 million.
 In 2022, plans were announced to build the Colburn Center on the site.
-Designed by Frank Gehry, the center will include a 1,000-seat concert hall with acoustics by Yasuhisa Toyota, and a 100-seat theater along with several dance studios.
-The project broke ground in April 2024 and is estimated to be completed in 2027.
+Designed by Frank Gehry, the center will include a 1,000-seat concert hall with acoustics by Yasuhisa Toyota, and a 100-seat theater in addition to several dance studios.
+The project broke ground in 2024 and is estimated to be completed in 2027.